santhoshvellingiri/Echoservice/README.md

 # Echo Service

-Echo service is a microservice app that listens to HTTP traffic on POST and GET Verb and response the inbound traffic without processing or saving
+Echo service is a micro service app that listens to HTTP traffic on POST and GET Verb and respond the inbound traffic without processing or saving

 ## Deploying it to SAP Cloud Foundry